-Neither the Compuware Spin-Off nor the SIGOS Spin-Off will qualify as a tax-free spin-off under Section 355 of the Internal Revenue Code, or the Code.
-Corporate-level U.S. federal (and possibly state and local) taxes of approximately \$, or the Estimated Compuware Spin Tax Liability, will be payable by us in connection with the Compuware Spin-Off.
+Neither the Compuware Spin-Off nor the SIGOS Spin-Off qualifies as a tax-free spin-off under Section 355 of the Internal Revenue Code, or the Code.
+Estimated corporate-level U.S. federal, state and local taxes of approximately \$275.0 million, or the Estimated Compuware Spin Tax Liability, will be payable by us in connection with the Compuware Spin-Off and in connection therewith, Compuware will distribute to us \$265.0 million, as described below.
 These taxes will generally be based upon the gain computed as the difference between the fair market value of the Compuware assets distributed and the adjusted tax basis in such assets.
 We will not have sufficient losses available to fully offset the gain we expect to realize as a result of the Compuware Spin-Off.
 We do not expect to incur any material tax liabilities in connection with the SIGOS Spin-Off because we estimate that the fair market value of the SIGOS assets is materially similar to the adjusted tax basis in such assets.

-Pursuant to a structuring agreement, Compuware has agreed to distribute to us an amount equal to the Estimated Compuware Spin Tax Liability substantially concurrently with the Compuware Spin-Off and prior to the closing of this offering, and we have agreed to promptly remit such amount to the applicable taxing authorities.
-However, the amount of our tax liability relating to the Compuware Spin-Off will not be determined until we complete our applicable tax returns with respect to the taxable period that includes the Compuware Spin-Off.
+Pursuant to a Master Structuring Agreement, Compuware has agreed to distribute to us an amount equal to \$265.0 million concurrently with the Compuware Spin-Off and prior to the closing of this offering in connection with the estimated tax liability.
+See "Spin-Off Transactions-Master Structuring Agreement."
+However, the actual amount of our tax liability relating to the Compuware Spin-Off will not be determined until we complete our applicable tax returns with respect to the taxable period that includes the Compuware Spin-Off as certain factors within these returns will determine the effective rate at which the gain will be taxed.
 We will be solely responsible for any amount of taxes owed in excess of the Estimated Compuware Spin Tax Liability, which amount could be material, and Compuware will not pay or reimburse us for such amount.
-Although the Estimated Compuware Spin Tax Liability has been calculated based on a third party valuation of Compuware and we believe is a reasonable estimate of the taxes owed by us with respect to the Compuware Spin-Off, we cannot offer any assurances that the final tax liability will not be different.
+Although the Estimated Compuware Spin Tax Liability has been calculated based on a third-party valuation of Compuware and we believe is a reasonable estimate of the taxes owed by us with respect to the Compuware Spin-Off, we cannot offer any assurances that the final tax liability will not be different.
 Any tax liabilities in excess of the Estimated Compuware Spin Tax Liability may adversely affect our results of operations.

 In addition, if the Internal Revenue Service or other taxing authorities were to successfully challenge in an audit or other tax dispute the amount of taxes owed in connection with the Compuware Spin-Off or the SIGOS Spin-Off, we could be liable for additional taxes, including interest and penalties.
 We would be responsible for any such additional amounts, which would not be reimbursed to us by Compuware.
-While we currently expect to obtain an insurance policy that provides coverage if the Internal Revenue Service or other taxing authorities assert that additional taxes are owed in connection with the Compuware Spin-Off, such policy will be subject to certain limitations and exclusions, and we cannot offer any assurances that such policy will be available or that it will fully cover any additional taxes owed by us.
+While we currently expect to obtain an insurance policy that provides coverage if the Internal Revenue Service or other taxing authorities assert that additional taxes are owed in connection with the Compuware Spin-Off, such policy will be subject to certain limitations and exclusions, and we cannot offer any assurances that such policy (if obtained) will be available or that it will fully cover any additional taxes owed by us.
 We will not obtain a tax insurance policy relating to the SIGOS Spin-Off.
 Any tax liabilities determined to be owed by us relating to the Compuware Spin-Off or the SIGOS Spin-Off following an audit or other tax dispute may adversely affect our results of operations.